Are you a fan of doughnuts!? Do you like to discover the incomparable traditional Moroccan doughnuts!?

-- Let them drain on kitchen paper or clean towel before serving.
+- Let them drain on a kitchen paper or a clean towel before serving.

 If you want to prepare sugar Sfenj, drain them very well, then plunge them into a plate of sugar.
 Turn them over on all sides to coat them perfectly with sugar.